Deguydion/R_scripts_bio/Gowri_etal/README.md

 ## The script is the data analysis for the article:
-## Gowri V, Dion E, Viswanath A, Piel FM, Monteiro A.
-## Transgenerational inheritance of learned preferences for novel host plant odors in Bicyclus anynana butterflies.
+## Gowri V, Dion E, Viswanath A, Piel FM, Monteiro A. Transgenerational inheritance of learned preferences for novel host plant odors in Bicyclus anynana butterflies.
+Evolution.
-## Evolution.
 2019;73(12):2401-14.
 ## (Gowri & Dion are co 1st authors)

-### METHODS:
+### Methods:
 **Odor choice assay:**
 Odor choice assays were performed at different stages of larval development, from naive emerged to 5th instar.
 Each assay was performed using a Petri dish, on which a central line was drawn, two more lines, equally spaced from the central line, were drawn on either side of it.